xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-010.md

 ![import an exported ellipse in Figma](/import-exported-ellipse.png)

-[@pixi-essentials/svg] also wants to convert SVGElement to shapes in Pixi.js.
+[@pixi-essentials/svg] also wants to convert SVGElement to shapes in Pixi.js, see [Vector rendering of SVG content with PixiJS].

 #### SceneGraph in SVG {#scene-graph-in-svg}